-Long a family favorite in Gulf Shores, AL, the Sunliner Diner cruised into the Pigeon Forge dining scene towards the end of 2019 and has quickly become a popular destination for locals and travelers alike.
+Long time family favorite from Gulf Shores, AL, the Sunliner Diner cruised into the Pigeon Forge dining scene towards the end of 2019 and has quickly become a popular destination for locals and travelers alike.

 Occupying a former chain restaurant location, the Sunliner Diner brings a welcome breath of fresh air to Pigeon Forge, while also transporting you back in time.
 The bright red and shiny chrome decor will catch your eye before you even step inside, and once you make it through the door, you’ll be treated to bright natural light and shiny chrome ceilings, plus a cheerful checkered floor and red accents to complete the look.

-On a recent visit, our party of four did have to wait a bit for our table, but we found plenty to look at, plus a rocking soundtrack to entertain ourselves.
+In your visits to this retro diner, you’ll find plenty to look at when it comes to interior decorations, plus a rocking soundtrack to entertain yourself.
 From a faux 1950s newspaper-style menu to authentic “boomerang style” Formica counters, the Sunliner really does feel like a trip back in time.
-But don’t expect a totally old school menu.
-The Sunliner Diner is priced competitively and includes some more contemporary items–like Trix cereal infused waffles–alongside standard American staples.
+But don’t expect a totally old-school menu.
+The Sunliner Diner is priced competitively and includes some more contemporary items–like Trix cereal-infused waffles–alongside standard American staples.

 While the Sunliner does offer a couple of options on the lighter side, including salads and even an avocado toast dish for breakfast, why not give in to the nostalgia and eat like it’s the 1950s again?
 The Sunliner feels like just the place to kick back and forget about your modern troubles and just enjoy it.
 Have fun walking down memory lane, and be sure to bring a big appetite–you’ll need it!